hkust-handbook/hkust-handbook.github.io/docs/index.md

 ### Notes

+1. Prepare a link to the notes.
-1. Edit `raw/notes.json` though [this link](https://github.com/HKUST-Courses/HKUST-Courses.github.io/edit/master/raw/notes.json)
+1. Upload the link to the website by editting `raw/notes.json` though [this link](https://github.com/HKUST-Courses/HKUST-Courses.github.io/edit/master/raw/notes.json)
-2. Add new records to `raw/notes.json`:
-    - A single record represents a link to some set of notes.
-One course may have multiple sets of notes.
     - `raw/notes.json` looks like
 ```json
 [